by Jeff Blakley

 The contract to build the town hall, costing $4,418, was awarded to John F. Umphrey on February 5, 1917.
 If the Town wanted doors on the building, the cost was an extra $815.11 He was the low bidder, having come in below a bid from a Miami company for $5,600 and a Florida City company for $6,574.
 Umphrey was a local contractor who built a number of local buildings, including what is now known as Neva King Cooper School.
 Two buildings that he built that have been demolished were the George W. Hall residence at 304 S. Krome Avenue, the first California Mission Bungalow built in 1916 and Homestead High School, demolished in the early 1980s.

 The Town Hall building was mostly completed by August, according to an article that appeared in the August 16, 1917 issue of The Homestead Enterprise, but it did not have a septic tank yet.
 Fred Gidloff was awarded the $275 contract for the septic tank on December 3, 191712 and completed it in early April of 1918.13 The lack of sanitary facilities didn’t stop town officials from moving in, however.
 Business was conducted in the new town hall from early September, 1917 on.
 The first floor, where the fire truck is now on display, housed the fire and police departments.
-In the rear of the building were four jail cells for white people.
-There was a separate wooden building in the parking lot behind the Town Hall that housed African-American prisoners.14 The second floor was where the municipal offices were located.
+In the rear of the building were four jail cells – two on each side of an east-west corridor.
+The two on the north side were for White men and the two on the south side were for Black men.
+There was a separate wooden building in the parking lot behind the Town Hall that housed female prisoners.14 The second floor was where the municipal offices were located.

 Photograph courtesy of the Florida Pioneer Museum